Dennis Schroder NBA Playoffs Player Props: Lakers vs. Warriors

 Dennis Schroder Insights vs. the Warriors

-- Schroder has taken 9.8 shots per game this season and made 4.1 per game, which account for 8.9% and 7.7%, respectively, of his team's total.
+- This season, he's put up 8.9% of the Lakers' attempted field goals, as he's averaging 9.8 per contest.

-- He's attempted 3.4 threes per game, or 8.8% of his team's shots from beyond the arc this season.
+- Schroder is averaging 3.4 three-point field goal attempts per game this season, which is 8.8% of his team's shots from beyond the arc.

-- Schroder's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.
+- Schroder's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- Giving up 117.1 points per game, the Warriors are the 21st-ranked team in the league on defense.
+- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the league on defense.

-- In terms of assists, the Warriors have given up 25.7 per game, 15th in the league.
+- The Warriors give up 25.7 assists per contest, 15th-ranked in the NBA.

 Dennis Schroder vs. the Warriors